ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 ## Demo Angular App with Web Workers

-In this next section let's create a basic demo angular application that sorts a list of super hero names -- just to make the example familiar if you followed [Angular's tour of heroes tutorial](https://angular.io/tutorial/tour-of-heroes).
+In this next section let's create a basic demo angular application that sorts a list of super hero names -- just to make it familiar if you have ever followed [Angular's tour of heroes tutorial](https://angular.io/tutorial/tour-of-heroes).

-All the code for the demo application we built in this blog can be found on [this Git repository](https://github.com/ayoayco/ng-web-worker-demo).

 > This emoji 👨🏻‍💻 means you are going to write some code!